mjmccorm/fire-sim/README.md

 JQuery to manipulate page elements,
 JSON to store simulation data,
-JSON to store weather information from Wunderground.com, Google Maps API to display location and/or street view,
+JSON to store weather information from Wunderground.com, Google Maps API to display location and/or street view.